by Parker Piscitello-Faye

 Ready to take the next step in promoting financial wellness in the workplace?
 Fantastic.

-To advise employers on how to collect insight, we’ve written a guide on How to Create the Perfect Employee Financial Well-Being Survey.
+To advise HR departments on how to collect insight, we’ve written a guide on How to Create the Perfect Employee Financial Well-Being Survey

 The key takeaways?
 Consider your goals throughout the process, think about the past and future (not just the present), and keep it brief.
 Discuss what you hope to gain from the survey before you send it out.
 To ensure you get the information and data you need, stick to multiple choice questions that yield quantitative results.